Matloob333/WanderLust-Project/GOOGLE_OAUTH_SETUP.md

 - [ ] Set BASE_URL in Render environment variables
 - [ ] Updated render.yaml with correct app name
 - [ ] Deployed the updated code
 - [ ] Tested Google login on deployed site

+## IMPORTANT: Your Render App Name

+Your Render app is named: **wanderlust-project**
+Your deployed URL is: **https://wanderlust-project.onrender.com**

+Make sure to use these exact URLs in your Google OAuth console settings.